chairforce2/panos-and-certificates/README.md

 Now upload it to the firewall (after you export it from keychain access app

 From there you will be using it in the normal place of certificates in the GP setup process, such as discussed here: https://docs.paloaltonetworks.com/globalprotect/8-1/globalprotect-admin/globalprotect-quick-configs/remote-access-vpn-authentication-profile.html#idedc68ee0-d39f-4d91-bcae-5409f57c4071

+So import it to the firewall, create the appropriate SSL/TLS service profile, use it in GlobalProtect portal/gateway config

+####commit####